spriyanshi180/CodeAlpha_Task_Automation_with_python_scripts/README.md

 python task_automation_with_python_scripts.py

-4. Extracted emails will be saved in emails_extracted.txt.
+4. Extracted emails will be saved in 'emails_extracted.txt.

 🧪 Sample Input and Output